-For deutetrabenazine to work properly, it should be taken every day as ordered by your healthcare provider.
+For deutetrabenazine to work properly, it should be taken every day as prescribed by your healthcare provider.
 Missing doses of deutetrabenazine may increase your risk for a relapse in your symptoms.

-Only your healthcare provider can determine the length of deutetrabenazine treatment that is right for you.
+With input from you, your health care provider will assess how long you will need to take the medicine.
 Do not stop taking deutetrabenazine or change your dose without talking to your healthcare provider first.

 Are there specific concerns about deutetrabenazine and pregnancy?

 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with TD who wish to become pregnant face important decisions.
+Currently, there are no well-controlled human studies of deutetrabenazine in pregnancy.
+However, increased rates of stillbirths and postnatal mortality were seen in animal studies.
 It is important to discuss the risk and benefits of treatment with your doctor and caregivers.
-Currently, there are no well-controlled human studies of deutetrabenazine in pregnancy.